 The Bantam we know today as Dutch was first introduced into Holland by sailors through trading of the East India Company from islands near Indonesia in the seventeenth century.
 In those days, Bantam Island in the East Dutch Indies was a popular meeting point for trade routes between the Western world and Asia.
 Native chickens were used as meat and eggs during the long journeys.

-It’s believed Dutch Bantams were selectively bred because of their small eggs.
-European landlords demanded only larger eggs of their tenants as rent, so the smaller eggs could be kept by the tenants for their own use.
+It's believed Dutch Bantams were selectively bred because of their small eggs.
+European landlords demanded only larger eggs from their tenants as rent, so the tenants could keep the smaller eggs for their own use.
 Old Dutch oil paintings of farmyard scenes often depict similar-looking fowl, but it lasted until 1906 for the Dutch Poultry Club to standardize the Dutch Bantam.